The best alternative providers to Fundbox for business loans.

 Kabbage is an online lender that specializes in lines of credit, so you might want to skip this one if you’re only interested in invoice factoring.
 It offers some of the quickest financing out there for small businesses, thanks in part to its business debit card that you swipe to access funds.

 Like Fundbox, it also considers other aspects of your business’s finances by linking to your business’s accounts, though these aren’t just limited to accounting — your eBay or Amazon account could also help your application.
 Its credit lines also come in higher amounts, ranging from $500 to $250,000.
-Like with Fundbox, each withdrawal turns into a short-term loan, though with Kabbage you have 6 or 12 months to pay it back, longer than Fundbox.
+Like with Fundbox, each withdrawal turns into a short-term loan, though with Kabbage you have 6 months to 1 year to pay it back, longer than Fundbox.
 It also takes monthly, rather than weekly repayments.

 Kabbage has harder requirements than BlueVine: You must have an annual revenue of at least $50,000 or monthly earnings of at least $4,200.
 It’s also not available to businesses under a year old.